dodonas/afeka/README.md

 When we will do further analysis in the next steps, the attributed salary data will intrinsically influence the result more due to its larger value.
 But this doesn’t necessarily mean it is more important as a predictor.
-So we normalize the data to bring all the variables to the same range.
+So we normalize the data to bring all the variables to the same range, as can be clearly seen

+Let’s move on to the interesting part - where the magic happens
 # Multiple Linear Regression
 Multiple or multivariate linear regression is a case of linear regression with two or more independent variables